Coachella: Promotion and commercial partnerships

 Since 2011, YouTube has live streamed performances from Coachella.
 Initially, the first weekend was streamed across three separate channels.
 In 2014, AXS TV began broadcasting the second weekend on television; over 20 hours of live performances from the 2015 festival were broadcast on AXS TV.
-Performances from the 2015 festival were also broadcast live on Sirius XM satellite radio for the first time.
+Performances from the 2015 festival were also broadcast live on SiriusXM satellite radio for the first time.
 In 2019, YouTube expanded its content for the festival livestream, which included a stream of both weekends of the festival for the first time.
 Weekend one included a premiere of Donald Glover's film Guava Island, while weekend two featured Coachella Curated, programming hosted by radio personality Jason Bentley that took "a deep dive into the festival experience" by offering "encore and live performances, artist commentary, mini-docs, animated adventures and more".
 Coachella Curated was reprised for the 2022 festival's second weekend.
 In 2023, Coachella's streaming agreement with YouTube was renewed through 2026, and for the first time, performances from all six stages were streamed, covering both weekends.

 For 2016, organizers partnered with Vantage.tv to offer virtual reality (VR) content for the festival.
 Ticket holders received a cardboard VR viewer inspired by Google Cardboard in their Coachella welcome package that could be used with the Coachella VR mobile app (which was released on Android, iOS, and Samsung Gear VR).
 Content included 360-degree panoramic photos of previous events, virtual tours of the 2016 festival site, interviews, and performances.
 That same year, YouTube live streamed performances from weekend two in 360 degrees for viewing with VR headsets.

 The success of Coachella has led its organizers to partner with other American music festivals.
 In 2003, Goldenvoice agreed to work with the organizers of Field Day, a New York-based festival modeled after Coachella, to help promote and produce the event, although the show was completely overhauled from its original vision.
 In September 2014, Goldenvoice announced it had entered into a joint venture with Red Frog Events to help them promote and produce their Firefly Music Festival.
 In January 2015, a similar agreement was reached with the organizers of the Hangout Music Festival.